zlj7/FutureSpecimens/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- Windows, Linux, or macOS
+- Windows
-- Unity Engine (for running the full simulation)
+- Unreal Engine (for running the full simulation, or you could just run our released exe file)
 - WeChat account (for interactive features)

 ### Setup